Student Services & Special Education

 What is assistive technology?
 How can I get help from the district in getting the right AT for my child?

 Assistive technology refers to an “item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.”
 It does not include a medical device.
-Assistive technology assets include a continuum of resources from low tech to very high tech.
-Your district IEP team staff have knowledge of AT resources and may make recommendations for supports for a student at an IEP meeting.
-The district also works with the AT Specialists at NCCSE, where professionals are available to provide consultation to IEP teams, conduct formal AT assessments and provide
+Your district IEP team staff often have knowledge of assistive technology options to support your child and may make recommendations at an IEP meeting.
+The district also has access to the Assistive Technology (AT) department at NCCSE, where AT professionals can offer additional consultation to IEP teams, conduct formal AT assessments and trial equipment.
+For more information regarding assistive technology please go to https://www.nccse.org/resources-and-programs/assistive-technology

-Students in LRC programs are assigned to a general education classroom and receive specialized academic instruction from special education staff.
-All students in special day classes are assigned a general education class for inclusion opportunities.
-Students in SDC programs are considered full members of both classrooms.
-For example, they are included in class parties, field trips, and special events in both classrooms, to the extent appropriate.
-IEP teams discuss inclusion opportunities at the IEP meeting, and determine the best times and activities for the student to join in the general education setting and the accommodations or modifications the student will require in the general education setting.
-Students in the early intervention program are included with students in a general education YMCA program on site at Flora Vista.
+Students in special day classes are assigned a general education classroom.
+Students in SDC programs are considered full member of both their SDC classroom and their general education classroom.
+For instance, they are included in class parties, field trips, special events in both classrooms, to the maximum extent possible.
+IEP teams discuss general education opportunities at the IEP meeting, and determine the best times and activities for the student to join in the general education setting and the accommodations or modification the student will require.
+Students in the early childhood program are included with students in a general education YMCA preschool program on site at Flora Vista.

 What inclusion programs are offered at various school sites?